jens-siebert/embedded-rust/README.md

 ## Run the program

 - Connect the Raspberry Pi Pico to your computer using a USB cable.
 Press the BOOTSEL button on the Pico while connecting.
 The Raspberry Pi Pico shall be recognized as a external mass storage device by your operating system.
 - In the project directory run ```cargo run --release``` to build the program and deploy it to the Raspberry Pi Pico automatically using ```elf2uf2```.
-The Pico should be reset automatically after the deploment finished sucessfully and the green LED should start to blink.
+The Pico should be reset automatically after the deployment finished sucessfully and the green LED should start to blink.